sii-poland/csharp_page_object_pattern/AutomationTestSiiFramework/README.md

 ## Use this project

 For now, you can pull and take this project AutomationTestsSiiFramework.
 Put it to your repository and start using it.
-In the feature we will ad NuGet package and it will be easier to use in daily life.
+In the feature we will add NuGet package and documentation.
+It will be easier to use in daily life.

 ## appsettings.json - possible to change default values